-Shops that carry out the activity of retailing foodstuffs and basic necessities or of public exercise and that, alongside their main activity, also provide accessory services (so-called multi-service activities) useful to the local population, in localities that would otherwise lack commercial services of the same type, may apply to the Province for the setting-up premium of Euro 29,000.00.
-Those who start their business in the calendar year preceding the year in which the application is submitted in a locality where there were no establishments of the same type for more than one year from the date of the start of the business activity of the commercial establishment requesting the setting-up premium may benefit from the premium.
-The setting-up premium is paid, subject to the cash availability of the structure responsible for Commerce, 50% once the granting measure has been executed and, for the remaining 50%, one year after the date of adoption of the same measure, subject to verification of the continuation of the multi-service activity.
+Shops that carry out the activity of retailing foodstuffs and basic necessities or of public exercise and that, alongside their main activity, also provide accessory services (so-called multi-service activities) useful to the local population, in localities that would otherwise lack commercial services of the same type, can apply to the Province for the start-up premium, which, for applications to be submitted in 2026 only, is €30,000.00.
+Those who start their business in the calendar year preceding the year of submission of the application in a locality where there were no establishments of the same type for more than one year from the date of the start of business of the commercial establishment applying for the setting-up premium are eligible for the premium.
+Fifty per cent of the setting-up premium is paid once the granting measure has been enforced, and the remaining 50 per cent after one year from the date of adoption of the same measure, subject to verification of the continuation of the multi-service activity.

 Food and basic necessities retail businesses must deal with the minimum assortment required by Art.
 1 of the criteria.